dojo/dojo/CONTRIBUTING.md

 submodules.
 You won't be able to submit your changes to the repositories that way though.
 If you are working on any of these sub-projects, you should contact those project leads to see if their workflow differs.

-You should also setup the `upstream` repository.
+You should also set up the `upstream` repository.
 This will allow you to take changes from the "master" repository and merge them into your local clone and then push them to your GitHub fork:

 ```bash